Tang Ming Huang (TV series)

-Tang Ming Huang is a Chinese television series based on historical events in the reign of Emperor Xuanzong of the Tang dynasty.
+Tang Ming Huang (Note: Li Longji was given this name during the Qing dynasty as his temple name Xuanzong violated the naming taboo of the Kangxi Emperor, whose personal name is Xuanye.) is a Chinese historical television series based on the events during the reign of Emperor Xuanzong of the Tang dynasty.
 The series was directed by Chen Jialin and starred Liu Wei as the eponymous emperor.
 It was first broadcast on CCTV-1 in 1990 in mainland China.